Emotional Support Animal Accommodations

 Step 6 - ADA Subcommittee of the Affirmative Action Committee

-Once your application is complete your request for an emotional support animal will be reviewed by the ADA Subcommittee of the Affirmative Action Committee.
+After completion of the steps above, your request for an emotional support animal will be reviewed by the ADA Subcommittee of the Affirmative Action Committee.
 You will be notified via email (sent to your Murray State University email account) with a decision as soon as possible.
 The Housing Office will be notified of this decision as well.

 Step 7 - Requirements from the Department of Housing

-If your request for an emotional support animal is approved your Residence Director and/or your Resident Advisor will contact you to review a document called Guidelines and Agreement for Maintaining an Animal in Murray State University Housing.
+If your request for an emotional support animal is approved, your Residence Director and/or your Resident Advisor will contact you to review a document called Guidelines and Agreement for Maintaining an Animal in Murray State University Housing.
 This document outlines the responsibilities of you the owner for maintaining an animal on campus.

 You will also be expected to provide the Housing Office with proof of vaccinations for your animal.
 This is to ensure that your animal has a clean bill of health and is safe to reside on campus.